Pratipalsinh3397/Sales-Insights-SQL-PowerBI/README.md

 ## Key Insights

-* Delhi NCR generated the highest revenue.
+* Delhi NCR was the highest revenue-generating market, contributing approximately **₹520M** in sales, followed by Mumbai and Ahmedabad.
-* A small group of customers contributed a significant portion of total sales.
-* Revenue varied considerably across different markets.
-* Certain products consistently outperformed others.
-* Interactive filtering made it easier to analyze sales by year and market.
+* The company generated approximately **₹985M in revenue** from **2M units sold** during the analysis period.
+* Revenue showed a gradual decline toward 2020, indicating a potential slowdown in sales performance.
+* **Electricalsara Stores** emerged as the top customer, contributing the highest revenue among all customers.
+* Delhi NCR contributed over **50% of total revenue**, making it the company's most important market.
+* Profit margin analysis revealed that while some markets delivered strong profitability, others recorded low or negative profit margins, highlighting opportunities for business improvement.

 ---

 ## Recommendations

-* Focus marketing efforts on high-performing markets.
+* Focus on expanding sales in high-performing markets while improving performance in underperforming regions.
-* Improve sales strategies in underperforming regions.
+* Investigate the reasons behind declining revenue trends and optimize sales strategies accordingly.
-* Strengthen relationships with top customers.
+* Strengthen relationships with high-value customers through targeted retention initiatives.
-* Monitor product performance regularly.
-* Use dashboard insights to support business decision-making.
+* Monitor low-profit markets and review pricing or operational costs to improve profitability.
+* Improve data quality by addressing missing or uncategorized product records.

 ---